 “These apartments are rent stabilized which means they can’t raise rents more than a certain amount – make sure you are getting the right lease renewal as they depend on renters not knowing their rights on this.”

 Additionally, landlords register their regulated apartments with the city every year.
 So we have a working list of addresses with these registrations.
 But we don’t know which units benefit from stabilization.
 We’ve added a rent-stabilized tag to every building profile with associated registrations, so tenants can narrow their apartment hunt to just those addresses.

 Making sure you get a rent-stabilized lease

-If you’ve found a stabilized apartment or learn that you are already in one, make sure you get a rent-stabilized lease from your landlord.
-You can find an example of a standard rent-stabilized lease here.
-The lease should state that the apartment is rent stabilized, and landlords are legally required to include a rent stabilization rider with the lease as well.
+If you’ve found a stabilized apartment or learned that you are already in one, make sure you get a rent-stabilized lease from your landlord.
+Landlords should include a rent stabilization rider with the lease as well.
 It’s important to note that rent-stabilized leases must be for one or two years; you can not have a six-month rent-stabilized lease.

 So while New York is trying to make renting in this city a little easier and more affordable, it’s up to the renter to know the status of their apartment and what laws apply to them.
 So the next time you’re in the market for an apartment, try and get your hands on a rent-stabilized apartment.